Primate (PRIMATE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Primate Historical Price

-According to the latest data gathered on Primate live price page, the current price of Primate is 0.00517041USD.
-The circulating supply of Primate(PRIMATE) is 1.64B PRIMATE , giving it a market capitalization of $8.49M.
+According to the latest data gathered on Primate live price page, the current price of Primate is 0.00276577USD.
+The circulating supply of Primate(PRIMATE) is 1.64B PRIMATE , giving it a market capitalization of $4.54M.

 The Primate Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PRIMATE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.